QuickToBeSlow/Drawing_Program/README.md

 C: Set the image to a transparent background.

-<- and -> keys: Switch between frames to save/override ImageData.
+<- and -> keys: Switch between frames.

 MOUSEDOWN: Draw a circle at the current mouseposition or not if the A key is enabled.
 MOUSEDRAG: Same thing as MOUSEDOWN but this will continuously draw circles where the mouse is.